starsnotinjars/Automatic-Website-Categorizers/README.md

 # Automatic-Website-Categorizers

-These programs are designed to categorize specified websites.
+These programs are designed to categorize specific websites.

 # Title Searcher
 (Powered by Yandex.Translate: http://translate.yandex.com/ )